samsung-cnct/k2/Documentation/README.md

 ## Kraken Configuration File Format

 Kraken configuration is done through a yaml file, and is broken up into two sections.
-The top of of the file will contain all definitions of working configurations, and the bottom will contain references to deployment information.
+The top of the file will contain the definitions of the component stanzas and the bottom of the file will contain a list of clusters which are composed of the component stanzas.

 ### Definitions
 * `definitions` - [Definitions of sections](kraken-configs/definitions.md)